Top Things to Do in Arizona’s Jerome Ghost Town

 If you’re a history lover, there are a number of great options for you to learn the local lore.

-Visit the Jerome State Historic Park for the history of mining in this area.
+Visit the Jerome State Historic Park to learn about the history of mining in this area.
 The property belonged to James Douglas, who developed the Little Daisy Mine in the early 1900s.
-The home was once the Little Daisy Hotel which housed the minders, and now it’s a private home.
+The home was once the Little Daisy Hotel, which housed the minders, and now it’s a private home.
 It’s open from 10 to 4 daily and costs $7.

-The Sliding Jail Park is one of the truly interesting aspects of a visit to Jerome.
+The Sliding Jail Park is one of the fascinating aspects of a visit to Jerome.
 It started slowly sliding downhill in the 1930s, moving more than 220 feet from the original location.
-Between the excavated tunnels under the town and the fact that Jerome is located on the Verde Valley fault line—it truly makes you wonder how the rest of the town remains standing.
+Between the excavated tunnels under the town and Jerome, which is located on the Verde Valley fault line, it truly makes you wonder how the rest of the town remains standing.

 Take a Ghost Tour

-There are a number of companies offering ghost tours, including Jerome Ghost Tours and Ghost Town Tours.
+There are several companies offering ghost tours, including Jerome Ghost Tours and Ghost Town Tours.
 If you’re staying in Sedona and don’t want to do the driving, check out this ghost tour of Jerome.

 Jerome Restaurants